What Are Constructors In Python?

 The __init__ Method

-The __init__ method is called the constructor because it is responsible for initializing the object when you create it.
+The constructor initializes the object by calling the __init__ method when creating it..
 All instance methods in Python have this self-argument, allowing them to access and modify the object’s instance data.

 The __init__ method can accept additional arguments beyond self, which you can use to initialize the object with specific data.
 For example, the following __init__ method accepts two arguments, name and age, and uses them to initialize the instance data of the object: